yieldi-labs/docs/README.md

 The AVS can use `gRPC` methods to retrieve and compute the share of the yields to pay to each user from the LSP.

-The AVS then mints/deposits the rewwards and sends it to the destination user.
+The AVS then mints/deposits the rewards and sends it to the destination user.

 ```js
 contract YieldManager {